-The Feasibility Phase was completed in 2015 (which included the EIR/EIS and obtaining all permits and regulatory approvals).
-In addition to the USACE project, The City will continue to implement the Sand Compatibility and Opportunistic Use Program (SCOUP) and participate in the SANDAG Regional Shoreline Profile Monitoring program that has been in place since 1998.
+The City will continue to implement the Sand Compatibility and Opportunistic Use Program (SCOUP) and participate in the SANDAG Regional Shoreline Profile Monitoring program that has been in place since 1998.
 Efforts are currently underway to renew all four existing regulatory agency SCOUP permits.
 The City has requested that each agency renew the permit for up to 20 years instead of a 5-year permit life.

 It is also anticipated that the City will continue to support regional shoreline management and planning efforts to implement a SANDAG RBSP III.
-Although no construction start date has been identified, based on past RBSP I and RBSP II Projects, it can reasonably be assumed that the completion of Phase 1 of RBSP III in 2024, Phase II would be initiated (assuming wide spread regional support0 which would take several years to complete environmental review under CEQA and NEPA and obtain regulatory permits followed by Phase III (construction) which could begin as easily as 2028-2030.
-State and Federal funding will need to be secured to implement the 50-year shoreline protection and coastal storm damage reduction project involving the restoration of approximately eight miles of shoreline in the cities of Encinitas and Solana Beach.
+Although no construction start date has been identified, based on past RBSP I and RBSP II Projects, it can reasonably be assumed that the completion of Phase 1 of RBSP III in 2024, Phase II would be initiated (assuming widespread regional support) which would take several years to complete environmental review under CEQA and NEPA and obtain regulatory permits followed by Phase III (construction) which could begin as early as 2028-2030.

-- Continued coordination of efforts with key parties including local, regional, State and federal regulatory and governing agencies for beach sand replenishment and retention projects as a key local sea level rise/climate change adaptation strategy. - Continue to make progress to completecompletec Complete the PED Phase of the USACE Coastal Storm Damage Reduction Project in Summer 2024 Fall 2023. - Initiate construction of the USACE Coastal Storm Damage Reduction Project in Fall-late 2023 or early 2024. - Coordinate with SANDAG on regional shoreline monitoring and other coastal projects. - Continue to identify and implement other SCOUP compatible projects in the City. - Renew SCOUP permits prior to expiration in 2023 and 2024.
-[This might be completed by July 1, 2023] - Coordinate with the City of Encinitas-and, USACE, and State Parks on Project PED, Construction and Post-Construction Monitoring and Reporting phases.-on consistent signage for project timeline and other pertinent outreach. - Participate in a SANDAG RBSP III Project (2023-2030)
+- Continued coordination of efforts with key parties including local, regional, State and federal regulatory and governing agencies for beach sand replenishment and retention projects as a key local sea level rise/climate change adaptation strategy. - Complete the PED Phase of the USACE Coastal Storm Damage Reduction Project in Fall 2023. - Initiate construction of the USACE Coastal Storm Damage Reduction Project in late 2023 or early 2024. - Coordinate with SANDAG on regional shoreline monitoring and other coastal projects. - Continue to identify and implement other SCOUP compatible projects in the City. - Renew SCOUP permits prior to expiration in 2023 and 2024. - Coordinate with the City of Encinitas, USACE, and State Parks on Project PED, Construction and Post-Construction Monitoring and Reporting phases.
+Engage with SANDAG on the proposed RBSP III Project (2023-2030)